What’s at stake for clean energy in the U.S.

 The catalyst fueling this new clean energy economy is a suite of federal tax credits that Congress passed in 2022.
 According to research recently commissioned by The Nature Conservancy, from now until 2032, these tax credits will support nearly $32.5 billion in annual economic value add, generate over $16 billion in wages and support more than 285,000 jobs annually.

 Despite all the benefits these tax credits are delivering, their future is in jeopardy.
 These provisions are part of the budget reconciliation legislation, the “One Big Beautiful Bill,” that is making its way through Congress.
 When the budget discussions started a few months ago, some members of Congress suggested repealing all the tax credits in one swoop.
 In response to a groundswell of efforts from industry, investors and nongovernmental organizations, other representatives in the House and Senate publicly acknowledged the benefits that the tax credits are delivering for their constituents.
-Those members of Congress have signed multiple letters of support and are speaking in the press about more targeted changes instead of a full repeal.
+Members of Congress signed multiple letters of support, spoke in the press about more targeted changes instead of a full repeal and worked to massage the bill text.

-Even with this critical mass of support, the budget reconciliation legislation that passed the House in May would make stark changes to the existing tax credits.
+Even with this critical mass of support, the budget reconciliation legislation that passed the Senate in July would make stark changes to the existing tax credits.
 If enacted, there would be significant impacts to a number of economic sectors:

 Impacts to existing tax credits: